hasheddev/01-numbers-api/README.md

 # TASK 1 SIMPLE API

-A simple public api for the HNG stage 0 backend task. it retuns a basic json data.
+A simple public api for the HNG stage 1 backend task. it retuns a basic json data about numbers.

 ## Requirements
 - git